flexera-public/policy_templates/cost/aws/reserved_instances/expiration/README.md

 ## Expired Reserved Instances Policy Template

+**As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**

 ### What it does

 This Policy Template leverages the RI report.
 It will notify only if expiration is within the timeframe specified in `Number of days to prior to expiration date to trigger incident` field.
 It will email the user specified in `Email addresses of the recipients you wish to notify`.